 19. Lake Swimming Is Allowed But Cold

 Swimming in Lake Como is popular in summer, but the water is deep (up to 410 meters) and cold — 22-24°C even at the surface in August.
 Stick to designated areas: Lido di Bellagio, Lido di Lenno, or the beaches at Varenna.
 Never swim across ferry routes.
-Boats move faster than you think.
+Boats move faster than they look.

 20. The Instagram Crowd Has Arrived — Get Up Early

 Bellagio, Varenna, and Villa Balbianello are now firmly on the social media circuit.
 By 11AM in summer, every scenic viewpoint has someone posing for photos.
-Get up at 7AM and you'll have the cobblestone streets and lakeside paths to yourself.
+Set out at 7AM and the cobblestone streets and lakeside paths are yours alone.
 The morning light is better anyway.

 For another Italian destination with similar waterfront charm but completely different character, consider the Cinque Terre or the villa culture of Sicily.